hdkmike/docker-cimc/README.md

 |`CIMC_USER`| CIMC username | Yes |
 |`CIMC_PASSWORD`| CIMC password | Yes |
 |`CIMC_PORT`| CIMC port (443 by default) | No |

+## Limitations

+Virtual media has not been tested yet.